rajadain/kj/README.md

 ### name

 Kj is chosen to be short and simple to type from the home row.
-It is also a nod to the [http://en.wikipedia.org/wiki/Karaoke#Karaoke_terms](karaoke jockey).
+It is also a nod to the [karaoke jockey](http://en.wikipedia.org/wiki/Karaoke#Karaoke_terms).

 Kj used to be called `scripty`.
 This name led to too much difficulty with completion, and users were aliasing scripty to something like `s` as a workaround.
 Kj removes this burden.